chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 Overflow of the index variable while iterating over an unbounded range leads to undefined behavior.
-For unbounded ranges of bool or enum index type, the iteration will stop at the last legal value represented by the type.
+For unbounded ranges of bool or enum index type, the iteration will stop at the last value represented by the type.

 In order for it to be possible to iterate over a range with a last